 Kimberly completed her PhD by dissertation, titled, Exposure: Self-Portraiture, Performativity, Self-Inquiry, and studio practice, performative video and photographic installations at Sydney College of the Arts, University of Sydney in 2010.

 She has exhibited her installations and public art in New York, Brooklyn, Sydney, Madrid, London, Toronto, and Melbourne.
-She has written reviews of museum exhibitions in New York for Aesthetica Magazine, writes essays for conferences and publication in art & architectural journals.
+She has written reviews of museum exhibitions in New York for Aesthetica Magazine, speaks at architecture and art conferences and publishes in architectural books and journals.